Mahmood-Anaam/violet/README.md

 ## Overview

-The **Violet** repository provides a streamlined pipeline for generating **Arabic captions for images** using a pretrained transformer model.
-It simplifies the process of Arabic image captioning with minimal setup and configuration.
+Violet is a vision-language model designed to generate high-quality Arabic image captions.
+Built around a **Gemini Decoder** and a pretrained transformer, Violet bridges the gap between computer vision and natural language processing (NLP) for Arabic.
+The repository provides a simple, effective, and streamlined pipeline that can handle a variety of image formats and produce descriptive captions in Arabic with minimal effort.

 ## Key Features: